 For the first time publicly, Fontenot suggested last week that WestPoint, like Springs Industries before it, might withdraw from the public gaze and the tiresome, costly ritual of opening its books to shareholders every three months.

-WestPoint continues to work on its plan of reorganization, but its will “reflect the reality of the world we’re living in – sourcing versus U.S. manufacturing,” Fontenot said.
+"We're still working on the plan, and hope to have that in the next few weeks.
+And it will reflect the reality of the world we're living in — sourcing versus U.S. manufacturing," he said.

 Tour Transpac's Las Vegas Showroom